surniaulula/wpsso/readme.txt

 * *Bugfixes*
 	* Added a missing check for the "Use Filtered (SEO) Title" option value before returning the SEO Framework title (Pro version).
 * *Developer Notes*
-	* Updated the NgfbWebpage get_description() method to use term ids for tags and categories (provides compatibility for the admin back-end).
+	* Updated the WpssoWebpage get_description() method to use term ids for tags and categories (provides compatibility for the admin back-end).

 **Version 3.40.4-1 (2017/03/15)**